allisterb/strac/README.md

 # strac

 ## strac
 strac is a simple command-line tool for interacting with local or remote Stratis nodes.
-You can use strac to do things like manage and query your Stratis accounts, check the status of your node, and other common tasks.
+You can use strac to do things like manage and query your Stratis accounts, check the status of your node and validators, and other common tasks.

 ## Requirements
 Go 1.19+ (for building)

-strac is built with Go but you can copy the built executable to your node machine and it should run without issue
+strac is built with Go but you can copy the built executable to any Linux or Windows machine and it should run without issue.

 ## Installation
 * Clone the repo: https://github.com/allisterb/strac.git